KirillTsyganov/KirillTsyganov/README.md

 - 👋 Hi, I’m Kirill Tsyganov
+- :briefcase: I'm a Senior Machine Learning Engineer at [AustralianSuper](https://www.australiansuper.com), an [industry superannuation fund](https://en.wikipedia.org/wiki/Industry_superannuation_fund)
 - :computer: I have started my data career as a bioinformatician working with high-throughput sequencing data (Genomics)
 - :sunflower: I continued to evolve and transferred my knowledge and skills to financial services domain
-- :briefcase: Currently I am Senior Machine Learning Engineer working at [AustralianSuper](https://www.australiansuper.com), an [industry superannuation fund](https://en.wikipedia.org/wiki/Industry_superannuation_fund)
 - 👀 I’m interested in tackling hard business problems, building data products and learning new things through the data lens.
 - 🌱 In my spare time, I tinker with tech and electronics